 Artificial Intelligence can be used in health and care to:

-apply clinical best practice, eliminate unwarranted variation across the whole pathway of care and between the different regions in Scotland, and support patients in managing their health and condition.
+apply clinical best practice, eliminate unwarranted variation across the whole pathway of care and between the different regions in Scotland, speed up diagnosis and treatment, and support patients in managing their health and condition.

 use predictive techniques to support local health systems to plan care for populations.